Guide · Audit preparation

 Request extensions promptly if needed.
 Missing audit deadlines can result in license suspension.

-General Rule: Keep CE records for at least 4-5 years, or as long as specified by your state board.
-Some states require longer retention periods.
+General rule: Keep CE records for at least 4–5 years, or as long as specified by your state board.

-Best Practice: Keep records indefinitely in digital format.
-Storage is cheap, and you never know when you might need to prove past compliance.
+Best practice: Keep records indefinitely in digital format.
+Storage is cheap.

-Backup: Maintain copies in at least two locations (e.g., cloud storage and local hard drive) to prevent loss.
+Backup: Maintain copies in at least two locations (cloud + local) to prevent loss.

 Our free CEU tracker automatically organizes your records and generates summary reports perfect for audit submissions.